InfoSecInnovations/concierge/README.md

 ## Usage

-Once you have completed the installation process, Shabti will be running on localhost:15130 or the host and port you selected during setup.
+Once you have completed the installation process, Shabti will be running on `localhost:15130` or the host and port you selected during setup.
 It can take a little while for the containers to be ready after install or relaunch, especially on the first launch as the API needs to pull the embeddings model.
+If you chose to enable security you will need to access it using `https://` at the start of the address.

 ## Using Security Features